MicrosoftDocs/SupportArticles-docs/support/windows-server/deployment/enable-logging-windows-deployment-service.md

 > [!NOTE]
 > A tracing process may affect performance.
 Therefore, we recommend that you disable the tracing functionality when you do not have to generate a log.

-After you set this registry entry, trace information for the Windows Deployment Services server component is logged in the following file:%windir%\\Tracing\\wdsserver.log
+After you set this registry entry, trace information for the WDS server component is logged in the following file:%windir%\\Tracing\\wdsserver.log

-## Windows Deployment Services management components
+## WDS management components

 Type the following command to generate management component health information: